msalemor/ai-tutors/genai-development/genai-intro.md

 ### 1.4 - Why is an LLM a Foundational Model?

 Large language models (LLMs) are considered foundational models due to their extensive training on massive datasets, which enables them to understand and generate natural language.
 This foundational capability allows them to support a wide range of applications and tasks.
-Unlike models designed for specific domains, LLMs provide a broad base that can be adapted for various uses, making them more versatile and cost-effective.
+Unlike models designed for specific domains (price predictor, insulin dosage, etc.), LLMs provide a broad base that can be adapted for various uses, making them more versatile and cost-effective.

 The significance of LLMs extends beyond their technical capabilities; they have become integral to the adoption of AI across numerous business functions and use cases.
 Their ability to infer from context and generate human-like text has made them a key player in the modern digital landscape, reshaping how we interact with technology and access information.